Engaging with Stakeholders

 Why do we engage?

-Engaging with our local communities, throughout all phases of a development, more accurately identifies their needs and helps us to meet those needs.
-During this collaboration, we aim to address any planning and technical issues in order that the impact of our activities on local communities is minimised, including using planning and environmental risk assessments.
+During this collaboration, we aim to address any planning and technical issues so that the impact of our activities on local communities is minimised, including using planning and environmental risk assessments.

 How do we engage?

-- Proactive engagement and consultation throughout the planning and development process of each of our developments.
+Proactive engagement and consultation throughout the planning and development process of each of our developments.

-- Regular engagement with planning authorities.
+Regular engagement with planning authorities.

 What did they tell us?

-- Local infrastructure investment is important in improving community environments.
+Local infrastructure investment is important in improving community environments.

-- To be positive and responsive to the views of local people.
+They want us to be positive and responsive to the views of local people.

-- Leaseholders and occupants of high rise buildings have been concerned with fire safety issues.
+Leaseholders and occupants of high-rise buildings have been concerned with fire safety issues.

 How do we measure the effectiveness of our engagement?

-- Speed of achieving planning consents and ability to unlock blocked consents.
+Speed of achieving planning consents and ability to unlock blocked consents.

-- Through the quality of our developments and our ability to demonstrate how local priorities have been met.
+Through the quality of our developments and our ability to demonstrate how local priorities have been met.

-- Reports from the Group Director of Strategic Partnerships and External Affairs.
+Reports from the Group Director of Strategic Partnerships and External Affairs.

 Outcomes and effects on Board decisions